Five Great Ayurvedic Herbs for the Mind and Memory

 As our population ages, declining mental faculties can take first place on the list of one’s health concerns.
-Alzheimer's disease and other forms of senile dementia affect some 25 percent of all people over 80.1 Research, though, is revealing Ayurvedic approaches in helping to support the natural strength of the mental faculties.
+Brain-related disabilities affect some 25 percent of all people over 80.1 Research, though, is revealing Ayurvedic approaches to support the natural strength of mental capacities.

 Mental Rejuvenation with Ayurveda

-Medhya is an Ayurvedic concept that implies intellect, or wisdom.
-Medhya remedies promote mental development and act as mental rejuvenatives, and they also suggest a mind that is mighty, vigorous and pure.
+Medhya is an Ayurvedic concept that implies intellect or wisdom.
+Medhya remedies promote mental development and act as mental rejuvenatives, and they also bestow a mind that is mighty, vigorous, and pure.

-There are many ways to bring medhya into play in the mind.
+There are many ways to bring medhya into play.
 Anything that promotes the sattva guna can help in our quest, and the yamas and niyamas of Patanjali are aimed at this.
 Ayurvedic herbal medicines also play a role.
-They engender and summon intelligence, memory and mental perception.
-They make the mind worthy of sacrifice to higher consciousness.
+They engender and summon intelligence, memory, and mental perception.

-Mind supplements include a large array of herbs and foods recommended to rebuild body tissues and restore lubricating juices.2 Five of these mind-nourishing herbs stand out as pillars of an Ayurvedic lifestyle.
+Mind supplements include a large array of herbs and foods recommended to rebuild body tissues and restore lubricating fluids.2 Five of these mind-nourishing herbs stand out as pillars of an Ayurvedic approach.

-Ashwagandha, sometimes named “winter cherry” or “Withania”, is a top mental rejuvenator.
+Ashwagandha, sometimes named “winter cherry” or “withania," is a top mental rejuvenator.
 Ayurvedic herbalists use the herb to reestablish long-term sleep rhythms.
-Ayurvedic herbalism also uses ashwagandha for general strength for support in times of occasional fatigue and exhaustion; and to support healthy memory and a strong nervous system.
+Ayurvedic herbalism also uses ashwagandha for general strength and support in times of occasional fatigue and exhaustion, and to support healthy memory and a strong nervous system.

 This tonic herb, a relative of tomatoes and potatoes, is not stimulating, but rather relaxing.
-That allows one to use this in larger amounts on a regular basis without concern for overstimulation, so this root is a superb remedy for nervous system support.
+This allows one to use ashwagandha in larger amounts on a regular basis without concern for overstimulation, so this root is a superb remedy for nervous system support.

-Study after study continues to confirm the benefits of this herb on stress tolerance, performance and endurance.3,4,5 One study indicated that the herb supported the brain in times of stress.6 In another, ashwagandha was shown to support strength and physical working capacity.7,8
+Study after study continues to confirm the benefits of this herb on stress tolerance, performance, and endurance.3,4,5 One study indicated that the herb supported the brain in times of stress.6 In another, ashwagandha was shown to support strength and physical working capacity.7

 Ayurveda considers it a “grounding” herb, one that nourishes and regulates metabolic processes and supports a naturally balanced mood.
-Ashwagandha also supports memory, helping those such as students for whom learning and testing are priorities.9 One recent study looked at sleep and stress.
-Ashwagandha was effective in supporting naturally healthy sleep patterns.10
+Ashwagandha also supports memory, which makes it a great help to students for whom learning and testing are priorities.8

 As well as being a slow-acting tonic herb, ashwagandha is a superb herb for balancing elevated vata, a common problem as age advances.
 It takes about a week to work up to an appropriate amount, and about another week for the herb to reach maximum effectiveness.
 Since ashwagandha is a slow-acting herb, you may take your daily serving at any time during the day.

-A typical serving of ashwagandha is about a gram per day, taken over long periods, up to many years, as a rejuvenator, but, since ashwaganda is very safe, larger quantities are often used short term.
-In India, Withania is given with pungent, heating herbs (ginger, pepper, etc.) to ensure that it gets sufficiently digested.
+A typical serving of ashwagandha is about 1 gram per day, and can be taken over long periods of time as a rejuvenator.
+Since ashwaganda is very safe, larger quantities are often used short term.
+In India, it is given with pungent, heating herbs such as ginger and pepper to ensure sufficient digestion.

 Conscious communication is the essence of yoga.
 From your chakras to your nervous system to the words you speak, your very molecules are vibrating with the energy of your being, and transmitting that energy to all the other parts of our bodies and to people in your life.